This article explains how to use the Site Experience Monitoring drill-down page to analyze performance and user experience for a site.

 -

 Connection Details - Shows data for the different logical nodes in the network path.
-For sites, these are the nodes that are shown: Site Hosts, Socket, Last Mile, and the selected application.
+For sites, the nodes include: Site Hosts, Socket, Last Mile, and the selected Application.
+In addition, there are nodes for the Cato Cloud PoP that the traffic is processed through.
+If the traffic egresses from a second PoP, both the ingress and egress PoPs are shown.
+Nodes that relate to the destination are also shown, including:

 For more information about the experience monitoring scoring for each node, see Experience Monitoring Connection Details (EA-Socket and Last Mile Underlay).